-The month of April offers several opportunities to integrate themes into your language arts lesson plan.
-Poetry month is a popular theme for ELA teachers, but April also features Easter, Earth Day, April Fool’s Day, and MLB Opening Day!
-Each of these events offer a unique backdrop for your daily lessons.
+The month of April offers a handful of holidays and themes to integrate into your language arts lesson plans.
+Poetry month is always a popular pick for ELA teachers, but April also features Easter, Earth Day, April Fool’s Day, and MLB Opening Day!
+Each of these events provides a fun angle you can use to boost classroom engagement.

-As an upper elementary to middle school teacher in an urban setting I find that my students don’t tend to travel anywhere for spring break, but they always have a bazillion stories to share about how they spent their days off from school.
+As someone who taught upper elementary and middle school teacher in an urban setting, I found that my students rarely traveled anywhere for spring break.
+However, they always had plenty of stories to share about how they spent their days off from school.

 Grab your students attention while working on both fluency and comprehension with this Earth Day Reader’s Theater.

 Summary: The students at Lakeland Intermediate have been given the annual Earth Day Challenge.
 With only recycled materials, they must landscape the front of their school building.
 They are competing against another school in the district who bends the rules.
 Who will come out the victor of the challenge?
 Your readers will only find out at the very end.
 See full description on TPT.